The Acquisition and Leveraged Finance Review: Australia

 Acquisitions of public companies

-The Australian corporations legislation (the Corporations Act) limits the manner in which a person can acquire voting securities in a listed Australian company or managed investment scheme, or an unlisted Australian company or managed investment scheme with more than 50 members, where this would cause that person's (or someone else's) voting power in the relevant entity to increase above 20 per cent or to increase (by any amount) from a starting point between 20 per cent and 90 per cent.
-There are two principal methods of acquiring control of an Australian publicly listed company or managed investment scheme: takeover bids or schemes of arrangement.
+The Corporations Act limits the manner in which a person can acquire voting securities in a listed Australian company or managed investment scheme, or an unlisted Australian company or managed investment scheme with more than 50 members, where this would cause that person's (or someone else's) voting power in the relevant entity to increase above 20 per cent or to increase (by any amount) from a starting point between 20 per cent and 90 per cent.
+There are two principal methods of acquiring control of an Australian publicly listed company or managed investment scheme: takeover bids or schemes of arrangement.12

 While there is no strict legal requirement for 'certain funds' financing, from a practical perspective, and owing to the increasing sophistication of both borrowers and lenders, financiers' commitments to fund are often provided on this basis (and indeed, this is desirable from an acquirer's perspective).